A SHORT SUMMARY OF KING OLAV’S LIFE

 As we can see there were a lot of indications of great reversal regarding the body and its vitality.

 In this article I wanted to illustrate ancient astrological practice that is quite profound, yet simple enough that it doesn’t overwhelm the mind.
-I outlined the procedure of reading a horoscope I more or less use in my regular practice.
+I outlined the procedure of reading a horoscope I more or less use in my regular practice, although I didn’t include Solar Returns as that would make the article too long.

 After reading King Olav’s horoscope I have to say that I’d like to meet the man and there is no wonder people liked him.